nanlabs/terraform-aws-starter/modules/bastion/README.md

 Ensure the following prerequisites are met:

+1. **AWS Command Line Interface v2**: Ensure the AWS CLI is installed on your local machine.
+Check the [AWS CLI Installation Guide](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) for more information.
-1. **Session Manager Plugin**: Ensure the Session Manager Plugin is installed on your local machine.
+2. **Session Manager Plugin**: Ensure the Session Manager Plugin is installed on your local machine.
 Check the [AWS Session Manager Plugin Installation Guide](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) for more information.

 ### Setup Local Environment